urbanjost/M_framework/README.md

 Messages can be composed of up to twenty scalar intrinsic variables, allowing freedom in writing messages akin to that of list-directed (ie. "asterisk") I/O; but simultaneously to a list of output units.
-This easily lets messages go to stdout or stdout and a file of the user's choosing as well.
+This easily lets messages go to stdout or stderr and a file of the user's choosing as well.
 Output can even be sent to a scratch file, essentially creating a quiet mode.

 ### designed for integration with fpm(1)